acdlc4/credit-risk-classification/README.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

 * Purpose: Build of a loan risk model to be trained and evaluated using various techniques

 * Data source: Historical lending activity from a peer-to-peer lending services company to predict creditworthiness of borrowers

-* Variables to predict: 'loan_status' is the variable being predicted by the model being built, which indicates whether or not the loan is considered 'healthy' (i.e. '0' value) or high-risk (i.e. '1' value)
+* Variables: 'loan_status' is the variable being predicted by the model being built, which indicates whether or not the loan is considered 'healthy' (i.e. '0' value) or high-risk (i.e. '1' value)
 * Procedures taken:
     1) Data wrangling using pandas, including separation of the variable to be tested and the remainder of the data
     2) Create separate training and testing datasets using scikit-learn's 'train_test_split' function